1958 Lebanon crisis: Situation in Lebanon

-The partition of the Ottoman Empire divided present-day Syria and Lebanon under the Mandate for Syria and the Lebanon in 1923.
+The partition of the Ottoman Empire divided present-day Lebanon under the Mandate for Syria and the Lebanon in 1923.
 Lebanon completely became an independent nation on 22 November 1943 when the French Mandate formally ended.
 Around the time of independence, the National Pact was agreed upon, stating that, among other things, Lebanon was to be a completely independent sovereign state.
 "The Christians were to forego seeking foreign [...] protection or attempting to bring Lebanon under foreign control or influence.
 In return, the Muslims were to forego making any attempt to bring Lebanon into any political union with Syria, or into the formation of any Arab Union".
 The Pact marked a compromise between several religious sects living in the country—namely Maronite Christians, Sunni Muslims, Shia Muslims, Greek Orthodox Christians, Greek Catholic Christians and Druzes.

 Camille Chamoun was elected as the second President of Lebanon in the presidential elections in 1952, replacing Bechara El Khoury in the post.
 Described as "quite openly anti-Communist", the United States viewed Chamoun as "definitely our friend."
 In 1956, Prime Minister Abdallah El-Yafi and Minister of State Saeb Salam resigned in protest due to Chamoun's refusal to condemn the British-French invasion of Egypt during the Suez Crisis.
 This caused Muslim opposition groups to form the National Union Front in 1957.
 The United States agreed to provide military assistance to the Lebanese government from 6 June 1957.

 In 1957, shortly after the announcement of the Eisenhower Doctrine—which Chamoun's regime had been the only Arab government to openly endorse "without reservation"—the United States became concerned that parliamentary elections set for June would result in the election of a parliament that was hostile to the US.
 Many Muslims in the nation supported Nasser and the United Arab Republic (UAR).
 Kamal Jumblatt and Rashid Karami, Druze and Sunni leaders, respectively, condemned Chamoun's support for the doctrine as violating the National Pact.
 US attempts to influence the election included approving the sending of $12.7 million in military or financial aid and sending operatives from the Central Intelligence Agency (including David Atlee Phillips, Miles Copeland Jr. and Wilbur Eveland) to the region, who provided "campaign contributions" towards pro-West politicians.
 In late May 1957 pro-Chamoun troops killed seven and wounded seventy-three protesters in Beirut.
 In the following month, opposition leaders argued that Chamoun "had bought so many votes and gerrymandered so many districts that the balloting would be meaningless."
 The election was an American success, as fifty-three out of sixty-six parliamentarians supported Chamoun.
 The US continued to provide aid to Chamoun, fearing Soviet and UAR influence in the region.
 Chamoun's opponents maintained that the election was invalid and needed to be re-held.

-On 8 May 1958 a Lebanese journalist, Nasib Al Matni, was assassinated in his office in Beirut.
+On 8 May 1958, a Lebanese journalist, Nasib Al Matni, was assassinated in his office in Beirut.
 He was a pro-Nasserist and anti-Chamoun Maronite.
 Following this incident intensive protests occurred in Beirut and Tripoli.